yizeyi18/ScalES/doc/introduction.rst

 - Time-dependent DFT (under ``src/tddft``), for real-time TDDFT calculations using the planewave basis set.

-- Discontinuous Galerkin DFT (under ``src/dg``), for very large scale ground state DFT calculations using the discontinuous (see logo), adaptive local basis set.
+- Discontinuous Galerkin DFT (under ``src/dgdft``), for very large scale ground state DFT calculations using the discontinuous (see logo), adaptive local basis set.

 There are many excellent electronic structure software packages available.
-The DGDFT package has the following features (some are perhaps unique to this package) from a practical perspective:
+The ScalES package has the following features (some are perhaps unique to this package) from a practical perspective:

 - Very fast planewave DFT calculations for hundreds to thousands of